-Page 42 of 68

-Officers who repeatedly fail to meet minimum standards will be removed from field assignment and may be subject to disciplinary action.

-The training will fall in line with our legal standards, department policies, and manufacturer's recommendations.
+Page 42 of 68 o repeatedly fail to meet minimum standards will be removed from field assignment and ject to disciplinary action.
+The training recommend g will fall in line with our legal standards, department policies, and manufacturer's dations.